gregorydlogan/opencast/docs/guides/admin/docs/workflowoperationhandlers/email-woh.md

       // Register email configuration property
       ocWorkflowPanel.registerComponents = function(components){
-        /* components with keys that begin with 'org.opencastproject.workflow.config' will be passed
+        /* components with keys that begin with 'org.opencast.workflow.config' will be passed
          * into the workflow.
 The component's nodeKey must match the components array key.
          *
-         * Example:'org.opencastproject.workflow.config.myProperty' will be availible at ${my.property}
+         * Example:'org.opencast.workflow.config.myProperty' will be availible at ${my.property}
          */
-        // After the other components (Hold, Archive, etc), add: components['org.opencastproject.workflow.config.emailAddress'] = new ocAdmin.Component(
+        // After the other components (Hold, Archive, etc), add: components['org.opencast.workflow.config.emailAddress'] = new ocAdmin.Component(
           ['emailAddress'],
-          {key: 'org.opencastproject.workflow.config.emailAddress'},
+          {key: 'org.opencast.workflow.config.emailAddress'},
           {getValue: function(){ return this.fields.emailAddress.value;}
           });